 In our list of the best Switch horror games, you’ll find spooky vibes for the easily spooked, creepy classics crawling out of the crypt, a myriad of jarring J-horror, and a collection of the best horror experiences to keep you on the edge of your seat.
 So, grab your pillow and turn off the lights, it’s about to get scary.

 If you’re a lover of all things horror, check out our personal favourites in our list of the best Halloween games.
-Or, if you need a palate cleanser after all that ghostly goodness, head over to our list of the best Switch platformers.
+If you need a palate cleanser after all that ghostly goodness, head over to our list of the best Switch platformers.
+Or, if you want to upgrade your on-the-go experience, check out our best portable gaming consoles guide for all the latest and greatest.

 Let’s start with an appetiser.
 These are some great spooky-themed games that will let you dip your toes into the genre without turning your hair white in terror.